 The music has been a godsend for visually impaired musicians since its inception.
 It uses the same six-position Braille cell that is found on his other music invention.
 However, it is unique in that it has its own conventions and syntax.
 Learning this system is about as difficult as it is to learn to read normal print music.
 As long as one is able to read Braille at Grade 2 level and above, he can easily learn how to read the system for music.
 Lessons for beginners are simple but they become more complex as one goes along.
 Just like literary Braille, this type of music is bulky.
 A system of repetition symbols are used to reduce this.

 For this music, a musician can tell by a note symbol what pitch it is and the length of the note.
 An octave is specified by a mark placed just before a note symbol.
 A music hyphen is used more often in this kind of music; is used to indicate that the music continues on the next line.
 While print music is written on several different staves, this kind of music only uses one.
 One difference between the literary Braille and its counterpart is that the music can be read anywhere regardless of where it was produced.
 For the former, adjustments must be made depending on the language or subject.
 It is not common practice for a blind person to read and play at the same time.
 A musician would have to study the music beforehand and play it from memory.

 It was invented by a Frenchman named Louis Braille.
 He was intelligent and had a great love for music.
 He was blinded at a young age and though he wanted to learn, there were no books that could make this easy for him.
 His determination to find a way to read faster and with more ease was rewarded when he finally came up with a system of symbols that could be used by the visually impaired.
 Braille music uses the same symbols but this system has its own unique meanings.
-On the Internet, our SEO consultant constantly develops new and innovative ways to share our message, for this we thank you Shane Hunter! :) It is fairly easy to learn and unlike the literary version can be read anywhere regardless of origin.
+On the legal front, Winters and Yonker have helped us navigate the complicated legal processes.
+We thanks them for their support and well wishes.